 Paying off debt is not easy.
-You start out with great determination and will power to make it happen.
-As each month comes and goes, you see your money going out the window – all towards the debt.
+You start out with great determination and willpower to make it happen.
+But, as time goes on, you may find yourself loving motivation to pay off your debt.

 When my husband and I were trying to get out of debt, there were times when we wanted to quit.
 However, we were both determined to stick with it and not give up.

 Sadly, that is not true for many.
 People get excited at the idea of getting out of debt, but they never follow through.
 For one reason or another, they lose the motivation to continue.

 This means that they go back to their old habits and often times, end up even further in debt.
 It is sad, but it is true.
 They lost the will to stay the course.

 First of all, you have to be willing and fully committed to wanting to be debt free.
 If you aren’t willing to make sacrifices, that means you are not quite ready to start.
 If you try, you will probably fail.

 However, if you are ready and willing to put in the hard work involved you might be ready.
 You need to fully understand that this process is going to take some time.
 It took my husband and I more than 2 years to get out of our debt.
 It may take a while – but it will happen.

 When you are trying to pay off your debt with laser focus, you might start to feel a bit of resentment towards it.
 After all, that is your money and you see none of it.
 Instead, it moves right over to your debtor.
 You never get to enjoy it.